 Who's Who from the Memory and Brain Wellness Center

 Marigrace Becker is the UW Memory and Brain Wellness Center’s Program Manager for Community Education and Impact and director of the new Memory Hub.
-She is passionate about building dementia-friendly communities and excited to see the way the Memory Hub will create new opportunities for collaboration and innovation.
+She is passionate about building dementia-friendly communities and excited by the way the Memory Hub creates new opportunities for collaboration and innovation.
 In her spare time, she enjoys running, bringing people together, and celebrating whenever possible.

 Kris Rhoads is a neuropsychologist at the UW Memory and Brain Wellness Center and founding member of the Memory Hub.
 He is most excited about partnering with people and families around making positive changes to live well with memory loss and is grateful to be able to take this work to the collaborative space that is the Memory Hub.
 In Kris' spare time, his world mainly revolves around his wife and daughter, their Chocolate Lab (Mango), and his community of fellow (mostly middle-aged) rock climbers.